mati3230/pc_data_generator/README.md

 Point clouds are generated from mesh scenes.
 A detailed documentation will follow soon.
 The project was developed in context of the [smart segmentation](https://github.com/mati3230/smartsegmentation) project.
 The generated point clouds can be used in the [segmentation environment](https://github.com/mati3230/segmentation).
+The Compositor is developed and is tested under Windows 10, as [Unity](https://unity.com/) with the [TriLib](https://assetstore.unity.com/packages/tools/modeling/trilib-model-loader-package-91777) is used to create the mesh scenes.

 ## Requirements